This is a complete guide to the Ultimate Intermittent Fasting Diet in 2020.

 reduces the impact of side effects, such as fatigue, nausea, headaches, and cramps

-While evidence indicates that the 16:8 method may be helpful for diabetes prevention, it may not be suitable for those who already have the condition.
+While evidence shows that the 16:8 method can be helpful for diabetes prevention, it may not be proper for those who already have the condition.

-The 16:8 intermittent fasting diet is not suitable for people with type 1 diabetes.
-However, some people with prediabetes or type 2 diabetes may be able to try the diet under a doctor’s supervision.
+The 16:8 intermittent fasting diet is not fitting for people with type 1 diabetes.
+Still, some people with prediabetes or type 2 diabetes might be able to try the diet under a doctor’s guidance.

-People with diabetes who wish to try the 16:8 intermittent fasting plan should always check with their doctor before making changes to their eating habits.
+People with diabetes who want to try the 16:8 intermittent fasting plan should always check with their doctor before making changes to their eating manners.

 Extended Life Span

-The National Institute on Aging points out that, even after decades of research, scientists still cannot explain why fasting may lengthen life span.
-As a result, they cannot confirm the long-term safety of this practice.
+The National Institute on Aging shows that, even after years of research, experts still cannot explain why fasting may lengthen life span.
+As a consequence, they cannot verify the long-term safety of this practice.

-However, Animal studies suggest that intermittent fasting may help animals live longer.
-For example, one study found that short-term repeated fasting increased the lifespan of female mice.
+Nevertheless, animal studies advise that intermittent fasting may help animals live longer.
+For instance, one research discovered that short-term repeated fasting increased the lifespan of female mice.

 First, there is no such thing as the “best diet” or “better diet”.
 It is all individual.
-However, when you do stick to intermittent fasting, there aren’t many restrictions for you.
+Though, when you do adhere to intermittent fasting, there aren’t many restrictions for you.

-Don’t get me wrong now.
-You can still enjoy your favorite meals when you follow the warrior diet, for example.
-Yet, fasting doesn’t give you a free license to eat whatever you want.
-If you are not exceeding your daily calories everything should be okay and you are still going to lose weight but stick to the healthy, nutritious foods most of the time.
+Yet, fasting doesn’t give you a free permit to eat whatever you want.
+If you are not overstepping your daily calories everything should be okay and you are still going to lose weight but stick to the healthy, nutritious foods most of the time.